 The Gifts of Music Concert Series is a community outreach of Rocky River United Methodist Church.

-A natural complement to the church's excellent music program, concerts began in November 2008 with the desire of founder Pamela Pitcher to bring outstanding quality performances in the arts to the greater West Shore communities.
+A natural complement to the church's excellent music program, concerts began in November 2008 with the desire to bring outstanding quality performances in the arts to the greater West Shore communities.

-Presented at no charge, the concerts are supported by freewill offerings and Series Sponsors.
+The concerts are supported by freewill offerings and Series Sponsors.
 The programming is diverse: classical, popular show tunes, instrumental and vocal performances, drama, and perhaps some jazz.
+We invite everyone to attend and bring a friend and join us for a wonderful season of concerts.
 “Gifts” should have something for everyone!
+Dates and performances to be announced.

 The 2017-2018 Season Is Under Way!